oconnor663/bao/docs/spec.md

 the compression function rather than a tweak to the IVs.
 In practice, that allows an implementation to start hashing the first chunk immediately rather than buffering it, and to set the final node flag at the end if the first chunk turns out to be the only chunk and therefore the root.
-This is also why hashing appends the length counter to the root rather than prepending it.

 ## Storage Requirements